fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 ### Conclusion

-In this blog post, I have demonstrated how combining the Tanzu Application Platform with Greenplum can deliver a full data platform with MLOps capabilities.
+In this blog post, We have demonstrated how combining the Tanzu Application Platform with Greenplum can deliver a full data platform with MLOps capabilities.
 From training a Convolutional Neural Network on TAP to building predictive apps with APIs, this powerful combination enables organizations to harness the power of their data and accelerate the delivery of high-quality ML models.
 By integrating tools like DataHub, Jupyter Notebook, Kubeflow, TensorFlow, and Argo Workflows, we can streamline the entire ML lifecycle, improving efficiency and scalability across the board.
 With TAP and Greenplum at the core of your data platform, your organization will be well-equipped to tackle the most challenging ML problems and drive innovation in the ever-evolving world of data and AI.